 Customary lands of indigenous peoples and local communities encompass 65% of the world's land area, and 80% of the global biodiversity

-Protecting forests is a deadly risk for indigenous peoples and local communities
+Protecting forests is often a deadly risk for indigenous peoples and local communities

 Supporting and advancing the exercise of self-determination by indigenous and forest peoples by strengthening community governance, mobilisation and representation, and the creation and use of political spaces where indigenous and forest peoples' voices can be heard.